unfoldingWord-box3/react-to-electron-action/README.md

 1. Due to this [issue](https://github.com/ionic-team/capacitor/issues/2604) it is required that the application provide a replacement `package.json` to use for the Electron application. **NOTE! this is not the `package.json` that is used by the application itself.** An example is provided in Appendix A. At present, this must be located at `./public/electron-package.json`.
 Modify the example and add to your repository.

-4. There must be a `build` script in the application `package.json` that will create a build folder with all resolved, compiled code.
+1. There must be a `build` script in the application `package.json` that will create a build folder with all resolved, compiled code.
 At present, that entry must be exactly: `"electron:build": "react-scripts build"`.
 An example `scripts` section from a `package.json` is provided in Appendix B.

-5. Electron Builder requires image that is *at least* 256x256 for the splash screen.
+1. Electron Builder requires image that is *at least* 256x256 for the splash screen.
 If your application is initialized in the normal React way, then there will be an `android-chrome-512x512.png` image in `./public`.
 It can be used if needed.

+1. This action **must** be preceded by the following actions:
+- a check out action.
+- a setup node action.
+-

 ## Inputs